 - ¼ cup extra virgin olive oil + 1 tbsp

 - 1 large sweet or yellow onion, chopped

 - 1” knob ginger, grated

 - 1 tablespoon tomato paste

 - 2 tablespoon coconut palm sugar (skip if whole 30)

 - squeeze of lime

 - 1 large russet potato peeled and chopped into cubes

-1. In a small mixing bowl, combine 1 tbsp garam masala, turmeric, ginger, cumin, coriander, 1/2 tsp salt, and 1/4 tsp pepper, and set aside.
+1. In a small mixing bowl, combine 1 tablespoon garam masala, turmeric, ginger, cumin, coriander, ½ teaspoon salt, and ¼ teaspoon pepper, and set aside.

-4. In the same pan, add onion and 1/4 tsp salt and cook for 8 minutes until translucent.
-Next add garlic, grated ginger, reserved spice mixture, 2 tsp garam masala, 1/4 pepper, and paprika, and cook for 30 seconds.
+4. In the same pan, add onion and ¼ teaspoon salt and cook for 8 minutes until translucent.
+Next add garlic, grated ginger, reserved spice mixture, 2 teaspoon garam masala, ¼ pepper, and paprika, and cook for 30 seconds.